gustavocxavier/InvestorSentiment/README.md

 investorSentiment
 =================

-Investor Sentiment in a broad set of anomalies in value-weighted portfolio returns on brazilian market stocks.
+Investor Sentiment in a broad set of anomalies.

+Use value-weighted portfolio returns.

+The test are in brazilian stock market.